sfrisk/webcomics-cms/content/comic/should-have-brought-a-cleric.md

             “Thog never seen halfling punted that far by a human” Thog says.
+          script: "**Thog:** Thog never seen halfling punted that far by a human."
         - panel: /assets/images/comic/wenches-003-g.jpg
           transcript: >-
             Veronica and Thog stand in front of the right 2/3rds of the